JcBonassin/Weather_real/README.md

 - Push to the Branch (git push origin feature/AmazingFeature)
 - Open a Pull Request

-Bug reports and pull requests are welcome on GitHub at https://github.com/<github username>/weather_today.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/<github username>/weather_today/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright and License

 - This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).